These are your best bets for buying cleaning and sanitizing products

 It's also important to note that hand sanitizer is not a requirement.
 Washing your hands with regular soap and water just as effective when it comes to preventing the spread of germs.

-The CDC also recommends wiping down commonly touched surfaces and objects in the home, including things like cell phones and doorknobs.
+The CDC also recommends that people use household cleaners for routine cleaning of commonly touched surfaces and objects in the home, including things like cell phones and doorknobs.
+It is important to note that the products below are not disinfectants recommended by the CDC for households with people suspected or confirmed to have COVID-19.
+Use this link for a list of those products.

 Household cleaners are in short supply at many retailers, but a few, including Target and Amazon, still have some options available at their normal prices:

 - Method All-Purpose Cleaning Wipes, Lime and Sea Salt, 70 count ($5.99, target.com)

-Note: Correction: An earlier version of this story mislabeled some household cleaning products as "disinfectants."